 And that’s it!
 The video is now saved to your user folder on your computer.

-Note: If you simply want the highest quality available, run youtube-dl.exe without any options.
+If you simply want the highest quality available, run youtube-dl.exe without any options.
 It will automatically select the highest quality.
+For example:

 For more advanced options such as geographic restriction bypassing and extra download settings, see the youtube-dl README at GitHub.https://techwombat.com/how-to-use-youtube-dl-to-download-videos-from-youtube-on-windows/https://techwombat.com/wp-content/uploads/2019/08/download-videos-youtube-dl.pnghttps://techwombat.com/wp-content/uploads/2019/08/download-videos-youtube-dl-150x150.pngFeaturedTutorialstutorials,windows,windows tutorials,youtube,youtube-dlIn this tutorial, you'll learn how to use youtube-dl to download videos from YouTube — and many other video sites — onto your PC.
-This method is for Windows users, although youtube-dl also works on Linux and Mac.
-To operate youtube-dl, you will make use of the command line...Tom DavisTom Davis1234321@mailblip.comAuthorTom is a technical contributor at TechWombat.
+This method is for Windows 7 / 8 / 10, although youtube-dl also works on Linux and Mac.
+To operate youtube-dl, you will make use...Tom DavisTom Davis1234321@mailblip.comAuthorTom is a technical contributor at TechWombat.
 He enjoys writing about IT, open source, electronics, and other geeky arcana.TechWombat